Keekay-OD/Bsky-Bot/README.md

 # Bsky-Bot

-Polybot is a simple framework for building robust social media bots for multiple networks in Python.
+Bsky-Bot is a simple framework for building robust social media bots for multiple networks in Python.

 ## Features